MEOM/meom-cookiebot-embed/readme.md

 ## Styles

 This plugin doesn't output any styles.
-Here is one example what you add to your theme styles:
+Example styles for your theme styles:

 ```css
 .wp-block-embed__cookiebot-message {